Simple Everyday Crochet Bra

-This pattern like my last one is made with 3 adjustable sizes in the back!
-When crocheting the rib bands you will create button holes on one side and a button on the other making this super comfortable.
-The lack of underwire in this bra also adds a lot of comfort, as you crochet very tight stitches along the bottom of your cups that act as an underwire that can never pop out in the washing machine.
+This pattern is made with 3 adjustable sizes in the back just like your everyday store bought bra.
+The lack of underwire in this bra also adds a lot of comfort, as you crochet very tight stitches along the bottom of your cups that act as an underwire that can never pop out in the washing machine or stab you as you wear them around.
 If you have read my last bra pattern you know I have sensitive armpits and cannot wear normal bras, which tends to be a problem with a larger chest, especially when dressing up.
-Because of that I began crocheting bras until one finally was supportive enough to hold my chest and not be bulky under my clothing.
+I began crocheting bras until one finally was supportive enough to hold my chest and not be bulky under my clothing.
 This bra is an adaptation of my original bra in double crochet stitches instead of half double and double like my last one, making it more beginner friendly.
 This particular bra was made with a skein of soft pink Caron Simply Soft.
-The last pattern I made used Red Heart Super Saver and even with the D sized option I could make about 5 bras a skein.
-With the Caron Simply Soft that goes to about 3-5 depending on the size of bra you are making.
-Each bra still totals out to less than 75 cents however making this still a much cheaper option than buying bras from the store.

-Well, let's move onto the pattern now so you can get wearing your bra!
+Well, let's move onto the pattern now so you can get wearing your new bra.

 This pattern will have multiple size options, the smallest size will fit A-B cup, the medium C cup, and the largest a D cup.
 Make 2 cups.

 Row 1- DC into third Ch from hook and in each stitch across.
 Turn.

 Row 2-6- Ch 2, DC into each stitch across.
 Turn.